Discover the food scene and nightlife of Saigon on a Saigon food tour guided by XO Tours, Vietnam.

 She said that she loves working for XO because she gets to work on her English and meet so many new people.
 When I asked her how she started learning English, she said on YouTube.
 Talk about impressive!
 Man, I really need to try and teach myself a new language from YouTube videos, that is some dedication right there.

 The main tour guide’s name for the night was Tai and he was an engaging and hilarious Vietnamese guy, who was also very knowledgeable about the city and local cuisine.
+It seemed like he knew all of the Ho Chi Minh restaurants and which ones were the best places to eat in Ho Chi Minh.

 We generally sat with the same group of 4-5 people throughout the night to make it small and personal, even though the whole tour was about 15 people.